jhazebelle/hello-world/README.md

          <h6>08/18/2022</h6>
             <p>
-               Today I learned about specificity, chaining, descendant combinators, and an HTML element can have two or more CSS selectors at the same time by typing the element first, the period, and the clas.
+               Today I learned about specificity, chaining, descendant combinators, and an HTML element can have two or more CSS selectors at the same time by typing the element first, the period, and the class.
 Example: h1.special { }
             </p>
 <br>
          <h6>08/19/2022</h6>